SquadcastHub/squadcasthub.github.io/pages/mydoc/round_robin_advanced_escalations.md

 ### Persistent Notifications

 Every Escalation Policy can have upto 12 levels.
-Each level can be repeated a maximum of 5 times (when Round Robin assignment is diasbled).
+Each level can be repeated a maximum of 5 times (when Round Robin assignment is disabled).
 Additionally, the entire Escalation Policy can be repeated a maximum of 3 times.
 This would mean you can have upto 180 iterations persistently generating notifications for a triggered incident.

 While the system is generous on this front, we would recommend users to set up notifications responsibly for them to be suitably persistent.